KeerthiSujanaKorukonda/sde-in/part3_prompt_preparation.md

 Write at least three integration tests.
 The first test is a basic happy path where you produce messages with known timestamps, call offsets_for_times, and verify the returned offset is correct.
 The second test uses a future timestamp and verifies that None is returned.
 The third test queries three partitions simultaneously and verifies all results are correct and complete.

 Use the existing test patterns in tests/test_consumer.py.
 They use pytest-asyncio with async def test_ style functions and a running Docker Kafka instance.
 Follow those patterns exactly so the new tests integrate cleanly with the existing test suite.
+---

+### Declaration

+I declare that all written content in this assessment is my own work, created without the use of AI language models or automated writing tools.
+All technical analysis and documentation reflects my personal understanding and has been written in my own words.